sterinaldi/raven/README.md

 * `cluster.pdf`: radial velocity probability density;
 * `single_fraction_cluster.pdf`: posterior probability density for the fraction of single stars;
 * `samples_fraction_cluster.txt`: posterior samples for the fraction of single stars;
+* `p_pop_cluster.txt`: in case of multiple populations/outliers, a summary of the membership probability for each object included in the analysis;
 * `p_single_cluster.txt`: objects included in the cluster ranked by their probability of being single stars;
 * `p_single_cluster.pdf`: fancy plot displaying the probability of each object of being a single star;
 * `no_errors.txt`: if some of the measurements do not have an associated uncertainty, this file contains the relative uncertainty that has been associated with the measurements.